-When we are discussing hormonal contraception, we are talking about the oral contraceptive pill, the mirena coil, the implant, the patch and the ring.
+When we are discussing hormonal contraception here, we are specifically talking about the oral contraceptive pill, the implant, the patch and the ring.

 The copper coil is not considered hormonal contraception as the copper coil does not suppress ovulation or the natural production of estrogen or progesterone.

 The hormonal IUD is a form of hormonal contraception, but it has a different mechanism of action and doesn’t aim to suppress ovulation.
 If you’re looking to test on the hormonal IUD, read our handy guide to testing.